kubernetes/test-infra/config/jobs/README.md

 - you can use the rerun feature in prow.k8s.io to run the job again *with the same config*
 - you can use [`config/mkpj.sh`](/config/mkpj.sh) to create a prowjob CR from your local config
-- you can use `bazel run //prow/cmd/mkpj -- --job=foo ...` to create a prowjob CR from your local config

 For the latter two options you'll need to submit the resulting CR via `kubectl` configured against the prow services cluster.